bmwang/bmwang.github.io/_posts/projects/2009-08-01-classprojects.md

 build a portfolio showcasing our projects over the semester.
 You can view the archived portfolio [here](http://static.brandonwang.net/class/cs184/).

-My final project, Inertia, has its own page.

 # CS264

 ## Spring 2011 (2nd year)